gomods/athens/docs/content/design/proxy.md

 ## Authenticate private repositories via .netrc

-1. Create folder netrc
-2. Create netrc/root.netrc
-3. Add content to root.netrc
+1. Create a .netrc file that looks like the following:

 	`machine <ip or fqdn>`